jasonacox/tinytuya/README.md

 This python module controls and reads state of [Tuya](https://en.tuya.com/) compatible WiFi Smart Devices (Plugs, Switches, Lights, Window Covers, etc.) using the local area network (LAN) or the cloud (TuyaCloud API).
 This is a compatible replacement for the `pytuya` PyPi module.

-[Tuya](https://en.tuya.com/) devices are designed to communicate with the TuyaCloud but most also expose a local area network API, allowing us to directly control the devices without using the cloud.
+[Tuya](https://en.tuya.com/) devices are designed to communicate with the TuyaCloud but most also expose a local area network API.
+This allows us to directly control the devices without using the cloud.
 This python module provides a way to poll status and issue commands to these devices.

 Starting with v1.3.0, TinyTuya can also connect to the Tuya Cloud to poll status and issue commands to Tuya devices.

 ![TinyTuya Diagram](https://raw.githubusercontent.com/jasonacox/tinytuya/master/docs/TinyTuya-diagram.svg)